 - Thousands of cancer patients are missing out on genetic tests that could help decide whether or not they should receive a ‘targeted’ cancer drug, according to our report.
 Sky News covered this, and we blogged about what this means for patients and why NHS England must act now to stop this.

 - E-cigarettes were all over the news this week.
 First, an independent review, commissioned by Public Health England, found that across a range of nicotine products the devices are estimated to be ‘at least 95 per cent less harmful’ than smoking tobacco.
-We covered this, and here are the reports from the Guardian, BBC and Independent.
+Here are the reports from the Guardian, BBC and Independent.

 - And two surveys of e-cigarette use in young people also made the news.
 One, from the UK, found that the devices don’t appear to be encouraging younger people to start smoking tobacco, as reported in the Mail Online and Independent.
 The second, from the US, found the opposite.
 So we asked Professor Linda Bauld, one of our experts in cancer prevention, to take a look at where the evidence on e-cigarette use in young people stands in this article we co-commissioned with The Conversation.